 \subsection{Prior art}

 To put our work in context, we review prior contributions that we group in the following categories.

 \textbf{Stochastic compositional optimization.} Non-asymptotic analysis of stochastic compositional optimization is pioneered by \cite{wang2017mp}, where a new approach called SCGD uses two sequences of stepsizes in different time scales: a slower one for updating variable $\bbtheta$, and a faster one for tracking the value of inner function(s).
 An accelerated variant of SCGD with improved convergence rate has been developed in \cite{wang2017jmlr}.
-In concurrent with our work, an adaptive and accelerated SCGD has been studied in \cite{tutunov2020comp-adam}, but the updates of \cite{wang2017jmlr,tutunov2020comp-adam} are different from ours, and thus their convergence rates are still slower than ours and that of SGD for the non-compositional case.
-While most of existing algorithms for stochastic compositional problems rely on two-timescale stepsizes, the single timescale approach has been recently developed in \cite{ghadimi2020jopt}.
-Our improvements over \cite{ghadimi2020jopt} are: i) a simpler algorithm that tracks only two sequences instead of three; ii) our algorithm is backed by a neat ODE analysis, which may stimulate future development; and, more importantly, iii) the simplicity of both our algorithm and analysis makes it easy to adopt the Adam update and the multi-level setting.
-Similar problems have also been studied under the general conditional stochastic optimization framework \cite{hu2020}, but the convergence rate and the sample complexity therein are suboptimal to the problem \eqref{opt0}.
-Starting from \cite{lian2017aistats}, much attention has been paid to a special class of the stochastic compositional problem with the \emph{finite-sum structure}.
-Building upon variance-reduction techniques for non-compositional problems \cite{johnson2013,defazio2014,nguyen2017sarah,fang2018spider}, variance-reduced SCGD methods have been developed in this setting under the convex \cite{lian2017aistats,blanchet2017unbiased,devraj2019scgd,lin2018improved}, and nonconvex assumptions \cite{hu2019efficient}.
-Recent advances also include stochastic compositional optimization with a nonsmooth regularizer \cite{huo2018accelerated,zhang2019icml,zhang2019nips}.
-Other variants using ADMM and accelerated variance reduction methods for finite-sum compositional problems have been studied in \cite{yu2017ijcai,xu2019katyusha}.
-These variance reduction-based methods have impressive performance in the finite-sum compositional problems.
-While they can be applied to the stochastic compositional problems \eqref{opt0}, they require an \emph{increasing batch size}, which is not preferable in practice.
-See comparison in Table \ref{table:comp1}.
+In concurrent with our work, an adaptive and accelerated SCGD has been studied in \cite{tutunov2020comp-adam}, but the updates of \cite{wang2017jmlr,tutunov2020comp-adam} are different from ours, and thus their convergence rates are slower than ours and that of SGD for the non-compositional case.
+While most of existing algorithms for stochastic compositional problems use two-timescale stepsizes, a single timescale approach was developed for the two-level compositional problems in \cite{ghadimi2020jopt}, which has been recently extended to multi-level compositions in \cite{ruszczynski2020stochastic}.
+No convergence rate regarding the gradient norm is given in \cite{ruszczynski2020stochastic}.